EVERYTHING ABOUT... research and writing!

 Be sure and set the citation format on top to MLA 8.

-Thus, the Christchurch School Library recommends using a Citation Builder instead.
-The UNC Libraries have an excellent machine (click here or on the image above).
-The difference between this and something like EasyBib is that you’ll have to type in the author, title, date you accessed it, etc. But, as Purdue’s OWL points out, you can then be assured that the citation you get back actually includes the correct information.
-And that’s good!
+If you'd prefer to use a stand-alone citation builder like we recommended in the past, the UNC Libraries have an excellent one (click here or on the image above).
+Again, the difference between this and using the automated features of a system like MyBib is that you’ll have to type in the author, title, date you accessed it, etc. But, you can then be assured that the citation you get back actually includes the correct information.
+The choice is yours—just pay attention to the citation you get to make sure it looks right!

 If you are using the campus wifi, you should be able to log onto any of our databases automatically.